 Hydroxyzine for dogs is a canine antihistamine.
-Most often given to relieve the symptoms of an allergic reaction.
+Your vet may prescribe it to relieve the symptoms of an allergic reaction.

 We take a look at some of the most commonly asked questions about this drug.

 And don’t forget – if you’re at all concerned about your pet’s medication, then give your veterinarian a quick ring.
 They won’t mind!

 Hydroxyzine belongs to a family of drugs called antihistamines.